NLnetLabs/routinator/source/manual-page.rst

 disable-rrdp
       A boolean value that, if present and true, turns off the use of RRDP.

+rrdp-max-delta-count
+      An integer value that specifies the maximum number of deltas necessary to update an RRDP repository before using the snapshot instead.
+If the value is missing, the default of 100 is used.

 rrdp-timeout
       An integer value that provides a timeout in seconds for all individual